Tahoe 2019 with Dr. Rachel Harding and Dr. Wendy Farley

-Format — Each day includes lecture and dialogue with Dr. Judy Siker; small group community around spiritual reading; corporate and individual times of silence and contemplation; worship with Eucharist; and communing with God through movement, art, and nature.
+Format: Each day includes lecture and dialogue with Drs.
+Harding and Farley; small group community around spiritual reading; corporate and individual times of silence and contemplation; worship with Eucharist; and communing with God through movement, art, and nature.

-- Work scholarships ($200) are available on a first-come basis, shared accommodation only
+- Work scholarships ($200) are available on a first-come basis (shared room only)

 - Diversity (PoC) scholarships ($490) are available

 - Seminary Students Scholarship (email Director Carolyn Foster)

 - A $300 non-refundable deposit is due upon registration